VenueDriver/Standard-Pre-Generated-HTML-Site/README.md

 # Deploying the site

-First, get the credentials for the deploy-herringboneeats AWS IAM user.
+First, get the credentials for an AWS IAM user with S3 write permissions.
 (Ask Derek Norrbom.)

-Add a file to the root of your project folder called aws-credentials.json, with contents like this:
+Or add a file to the root of your project folder called aws-credentials.yml, with contents like this:

-    {
-      "AWSAccessKeyId": "...",
-      "AWSSecretKey": "..."
-    }
+    key_id: '...'
+    key_secret: '...'

+Then, make sure that your domain name in your `_site.yml` file is correct.

 ## Deploy to staging

-Your Docker Container is already set up to deploy, as long as you have your credentials set up.
+Your development environment is already set up to deploy, as long as you have your credentials set up.
 Just open a terminal window to the project root and tell it:

-    grunt aws_s3:staging
     `docker-compose run web grunt aws_s3:staging`

+## Deploy to production

+    `docker-compose run web grunt aws_s3:production`